Rosfinmonitoring: History

 Until September 2007 the Federal Financial Monitoring Service was administered by the Ministry of Finance of the Russian Federation.
 In accordance with Presidential Decree from September 24, 2007 (No. 1274, "On Issues of the structure of federal executive authorities) The Rosfinmonitoring become subordinate directly to the Government of the Russian Federation.

 According to the Decree of the President of the Russian Federation from May 21, 2012 (№ 636; "On the structure of federal executive agencies"), the Federal Service for Financial Monitoring became under the authority of the President of Russia.

+In 2022, the US company Meta was added to the list of extremists and terrorists.

+Description

+Persons or companies included in the list are prohibited to buy or sell property, and to receive inheritance.
+Their bank accounts are frozen as well as their credit cards.

 Location

 Rosfinmonitoring is located between the Novokirovsky Prospekt and Myasnitskaya ulitsa, 39 in Moscow at the Tsentrosoyuz building which is named after Centrosoyuz and also houses Rosstat (Росстат) the Russian Federal State Statistics Service.